Tips for ACT Test

 Tip 6: Taking Mock/Practice Tests

 Ideally, one mock test or practice test should be solved per week or once in two weeks.
 This serves the purpose of diagnosing how far you have come in your preparation as well as making you familiar with the test format.
-A number of mock tests are available in every ACT study guide.
+A number of mock tests are available in every study guide of ACT.
 These are also available online in a free or paid format.

-Capitalizing on the above tips for ACT test will surely help you maximize your score when you take the actual test.
+Capitalizing on the above tips for the test will surely help you maximize your score when you take the actual test.